Last Updated on April 20, 2022 by Gary Stephen

 - Larger humidifying units tend to produce a loud noise.

-Increasing Humidity in the Grow Room
+How to Increase Humidity in the Grow Room

 By now, we have already established the fact that humidifiers are not an absolute necessity for your grow space.
 Let us then proceed on how to manage the disturbances in the levels of RH through other means possible.